 More first person commentary can be found at the Mayo Clinic web site, in other online forums, and in comments to online stories and YouTube videos about these medications.

-I asked my cardiologist about this in December he said “I’ve never had a patient that had this problem on praluent” – my response should haven been “But now you do!”
+I asked my cardiologist about this in December and he said “I’ve never had a patient that had a problem on praluent” – my response should haven been “But now you do!”

 For those that visit this page via search for praluent or repatha – here are my symptoms